-The following essay on Bonnie MacFarlane was written by SZ, a middle schooler, enrolled in City Congregation’s Bar/Bat Mitzvah program.
-Students spend a year and a half researching their heritage, values and beliefs, and write on a Jewish subject of their choice, their major project; an example of this can be seen below.
+The following essay on role model Bonnie MacFarlane was written by SZ, a middle schooler, enrolled in City Congregation’s Bar/Bat Mitzvah program.
+Students spend a year and a half researching their heritage, values and beliefs, and write on a Jewish subject of their choice, their major project.
 The process improves both the student’s writing and critical thinking skills, as well as his/her self confidence and overall maturity.

 What’s a role model?
 Someone impressive.
 Someone you look up to because you share their values and admire their accomplishments.
 For example, when I was little I used to look up to my best friend Rachel and wanted to copy whatever she did, because she seemed cool.
 Now however, I’d instead choose someone who’s accomplished many of the things that I’d like to accomplish, like becoming well educated.
 A role model is different from a hero in that it’s someone you look up to, whereas a hero is more like someone who’s put their life on the line or who is trying to save the world.